-Whether you’ve created a wedding budget, or you’re saving up for the wedding, or you’re already making purchases for the wedding – you’ll need to track the money somehow, right?
-That’s what today’s article is all about – how to track wedding money.
+Whether you’ve created a wedding budget, or you’re saving up for the wedding, or you’re already making purchases for the wedding – you’ll need to track your wedding expenses somehow, right?
+That’s what today’s article is all about – how to track your wedding expenses.
 Let’s dive right in.

 Five Tips to Track Your Wedding Finances

 Have one designated person for all money-related things, that way there’s no second-guessing or confusion about who’s responsible for paying and tracking the spending.
 So you’ll never have to wonder, “Which bill was I supposed to pay?
 Did I record that payment in our spreadsheet?
 Um, did we accidentally pay that bill twice?”

 I should clarify something before I go any further.
 Even though one of you is in charge of tracking the budget, it’s still important to work as a team.
 For example, I was in charge of tracking our wedding expenses and scheduling all the payments, but I still gave budget updates during our weekly wedding planning meetings and we ALWAYS made money decisions together.

 If you don’t already have a joint bank account this would be a good time to open one so that you can have a separate bank account specifically for wedding funds.
 Even if you already have a joint bank account, you might consider opening up a separate bank account for this.
 This helps keep the wedding money separate from your regular spending accounts – and helps you easily track how much you have available for the wedding.

 3. Use a single “wedding-only” credit card

 Use a single credit card to pay for all of your wedding-related expenses.
 Charging all wedding expenses to a single card makes it much easier to track your wedding budget.
 You can either use an existing credit card or open up a new joint credit card – either way, just commit to charging wedding expenses to a single credit card.